Tottenham Well

 Wikipedia has a short list of notable Tottenham landmarks with extensive links to other information about the area.

-British History Online has republished the (authoritative) 1979 Victoria County History of Tottenham, covering its history from its appearance in the Domesday Book to its growth from the mid-nineteenth century onwards.
+British History Online has republished the (authoritative)1979 Victoria County History of Tottenham, covering its history from its appearance in the Domesday Book to its growth from the mid-nineteenth century onwards.

 Bruce Castle Museum is the Grade I listed building originally built by William Compton, the Master of the King Henry VIII's Bedchamber, which is now owned by Haringey Council and has displays on local history and a programme of talks and other events.

 Markfield Beam Engine, a Grade II listed beam engine, was built in 1886 to pump sewage from Tottenham into the London sewer system and was recently restored to working order with grants from English Heritage and others.
+The beam engine is named after the park in which it is located.

 Summerhill Road is one of a number of streets of historic properties in Tottenham, the story of which has been compiled by local historians, Alan and Ray Swain.